-The PCAOB is currently unable to inspect our auditor in relation to their audit work performed for our financial statements included elsewhere in this annual report.
+The PCAOB had historically been unable to inspect our auditor in relation to their audit work performed for our financial statements included elsewhere in this annual report.

 Our auditor is an independent public accounting firm registered with the Public Company Accounting Oversight Board (United States), or the PCAOB.
 As an auditor of companies traded publicly in the United States, it issues the audit report included elsewhere in this annual report.
 Our auditor is subject to laws in the United States pursuant to which the PCAOB conducts regular inspections to assess its compliance with the applicable professional standards.
-Since our auditor is located in China, a jurisdiction where the PCAOB has been unable to conduct inspections without the approval of the Chinese authorities, our auditor is not currently inspected by the PCAOB.
+Since our auditor is located in China, a jurisdiction where the PCAOB was historically unable to conduct inspections without the approval of the Chinese authorities before 2022, our auditor had not been inspected by the PCAOB.

-The lack of the PCAOB inspections in China prevents the PCAOB from fully evaluating audits and quality control procedures of our independent registered public accounting firm, depriving us and investors in our ADSs of the benefits of such PCAOB inspections.
-The inability of the PCAOB to conduct inspections of auditors in China makes it more difficult to evaluate the effectiveness of our independent registered public accounting firm's audit procedures or quality control procedures as compared to auditors outside of China that are subject to the PCAOB inspections.
-This could cause investors and potential investors in our ADSs to lose confidence in our audit procedures and reported financial information and the quality of our financial statements.
+The lack of the PCAOB inspections in China in the past prevented the PCAOB from fully evaluating audits and quality control procedures of our independent registered public accounting firm, depriving us and investors in our ADSs of the benefits of such PCAOB inspections.
+The past inability of the PCAOB to conduct inspections of auditors in China made it more difficult to evaluate the effectiveness of our independent registered public accounting firm's audit procedures or quality control procedures as compared to auditors outside of China that were subject to the PCAOB inspections.